Chauncy Barnhill, MBA

 Senior Vice President, Operations Area Manager- Wells Fargo

 Chauncy Barnhill is Senior Vice President and Leader of the Document Capture Center of Excellence Team within the Payments Virtual Solutions and Innovations Group at Wells Fargo.
 With over 25 years of management experience, Chauncy leads a diverse organization of approximately 450 employees who are accountable for the image capture, scanning, indexing, and research of documents in support of various lines of business across the Wells Fargo footprint.
-Born with limited hearing in his left ear; Chauncy has a passion for working with and hiring people with disabilities.
-In addition to representing Wells Fargo on the Disability:IN North Carolina board; he is an active member of Wells Fargo’s People with Disabilities Community of Practice, who’s goal it is to provide a forum to build and exchange knowledge of talent acquisition practices and retention of people with disabilities in the workplace.
+Born with limited hearing in his left ear, Chauncy has a passion for working with and hiring people with disabilities.
+In addition to representing Wells Fargo on the Disability:IN North Carolina board, he is an active member of Wells Fargo’s People with Disabilities Community of Practice, whose goal it is to provide a forum to build and exchange knowledge of talent acquisition practices and retention of people with disabilities in the workplace.
 Since 2010, teams under his leadership have hired over 100 people with disabilities as contractors and received multiple national awards and recognition for their efforts.

 Supplier Diversity Specialist – SAS institute, Inc., Cary, North Carolina